thomasingalls/holisticparallelogram/README.md

 #### Webpack
 Webpack bundles dependencies into one file, so that all dependencies can be loaded into the DOM with a single `<script>` tag.
 Webpack starts with an entry file (`App.js`) and traverses the project’s dependencies based on the `import` and `export` statements in the code.
 It uses a `webpack.config.js` file in the root directory to define which loaders are required for compilation and the destination of the output file.

+#### React and Redux
+On the client side, the state of the app is maintained in a Redux store.
+When a user interacts with the app (when the &hearts; is clicked, for example), an action is triggered, which tells the reducers how the app should change in response.
+For more information, review the [Redux documentation](http://redux.js.org/index.html).
+On the server side, we render the index, passing in the initial state of the app (including logged-in user data) to the client.

 #### Schema
 User data and saved places are managed in a MySQL database called `scenic`.
 ![Schema design]